-It’s nearly Halloween, which means the kids are starting to get excited about dressing up, trick or treating and apple bobbing.
+It’s nearly Halloween, which means the kids are starting to get excited about dressing up in their costumes, trick or treating and apple bobbing.
 Another tradition we always associate Halloween with is the Barmbrack.
 Barmbrack is essentially an Irish tea cake that has become an essential part of Halloween.
 We couldn’t be without Barmbrack at this time of year!

 Delicious served buttered with a cup of tea, a Barmbrack holds a surprise for the unsuspecting.
 Custom has it that a Barmbrack should contain objects, each of which has its own meaning for those who find it in their slice.
 We’ve always included a ring and coin in the cake but in the past, a pea and a stick would also have been used.
 Allegedly, the person who gets the ring will marry within the year, conversely, the recipient of the pea won’t marry within the year whilst the person with the stick will have an unhappy marriage.
 Lastly, the lucky coin brings wealth.